floor/mtrl-app/docs/get-started.md

 3. The changes will automatically reflect in mtrl App (no need to restart)
 4. Test all component variants and interactions

-This workflow provides immediate visual feedback while keeping the core library clean.
+This workflow provides immediate visual feedback while keeping the main library clean.

 ## Next Steps